bardia01/al-folio.github.io/_projects/1_project.md

 In any digital design, the architecture is created by balancing resource usage and performance.
 As a result, all our performance data is complemented by the resource usage for each respective milestone in development.
 Resource usage recorded was a function of memory utilisation, LUT usage, register utilisation and DSP utilisation.

 The design had single-precision floating-point input and output.
 However, to accelerate computation of sinusoids, we implemented the <a href="https://en.wikipedia.org/wiki/CORDIC">CORDIC algorithm</a>.
 This meant that we had to experiment with floating-point to fixed-point conversions.
 To ensure that the loss of accuracy was limited to a known bound, we conducted Monte-Carlo simulations on the accuracy with various fixed-point word lengths using MATLAB.
-The same experiement methodology was repeated for various number of CORDIC iterations.
+The same experiment methodology was repeated for various number of CORDIC iterations.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">